sdomanskyi/DigitalCellSorter/docs/source/userFunctions.rst

     .. container:: header

-       **Function** ``getMarkerSubplots()``: Produce subplots on each marker and its expression on all clusters
+       **Function** ``makeMarkerSubplots()``: Produce subplots on each marker and its expression on all clusters

-    .. automethod:: DigitalCellSorter.core.DigitalCellSorter.getMarkerSubplots
+    .. automethod:: DigitalCellSorter.core.DigitalCellSorter.makeMarkerSubplots
      	:noindex:

 Example output: